Vacannot/Vacannot/README.md

 - **MVP Release for Volvo Penta Connect**: Contributed to developing interfaces for Volvo Penta Connect's MVP release as an intern.
 TS: TSX, SASS, VITEST
 - **Web-Chat App**: Collaborated with classmates to create a web socket chat app featuring rooms and private messages.
 - **Marketplace App**: Co-developed a marketplace app for renting items, this is [live](https://pinkrent-6a7wj2g2l-vacannot.vercel.app/)
-- **Gamified Swedish Vocabulary Learning**: Developed a hobby project as a gift - an English-Swedish vocabulary game, this is soon [live](https://swetree.vercel.app/)
+- **Gamified Swedish Vocabulary Learning**: Developed a hobby project as a gift - an English-Swedish vocabulary game, this is soon [live](https://swetree.vercel.app/) TS: NEXT, TSX
 - **Best Design 3 Hour Case**: Won a design competition in a three-hour case study with three classmates., [link](https://www.linkedin.com/posts/simon-e-51a54b80_also-happy-to-announce-that-i-together-with-activity-6975186898801631232-9xks)

 ## Experience & Education